instaatze/vscode-snazzy/README.md

 This theme is available for free in the [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/items/alexanderbast.vscode-snazzy).

 It can be installed by typing `⌘P` and running `ext install vscode-snazzy` or by typing `⇧⌘X` and selecting it in the extensions search.

+Alternately, you can download the bundled VSIX file and install it through the extension section in VS Code.

 ## Related